Snapshots | Finding the ‘Needle in the Haystack’ Evidence

 But aside from that, what you should be gaining from this is that there is a lot of information to process at any one time.
 Be it a simple, compliant situation, to active scenes with lots of movement.
 The human eye is taxed in a number of scenarios that don’t necessarily present immediate danger.

 With that, a rush to judgment can happen far too often when it comes to officers and deadly encounters.
-Raw video has the answer in it, but you have to find the objects within the video that precipitate the encounter.
+The raw video has the answer in it, but you have to find the objects within the video that precipitate the encounter.

 And CaseGuard Studio has a bevy of tools that make this possible.